sergiubcn/screenplay-pattern-demo/README.md

     ]
 }
 ```
+2. Make sure that the feature file which is being run is the active tab in VSCode (this will replace the `${relativeFile}` variable in the launch.json file.);
-Debug mode can now be started by pressing `F5`.
+3. Debug mode can now be started by pressing `F5`.

 ## Further reading
 Keep in mind that this is an interpretation of the Screenplay pattern.
 A really good explanation can be found in the following blog post: https://dzone.com/articles/page-objects-refactored-solid-steps-to-the-screenp